Loading...

-There have been court challenges to the cost neutral clause and as a result several Peninsula cities have stopped using the red light cameras, others are in the process of dropping it, among them is Redwood City.
-Another trend seems to be the growing use of right turn cameras or those intersection that monitor if you make a "California Stop".
+There have been court challenges to the cost-neutral clause and as a result, several Peninsula cities have stopped using the red light cameras, others are in the process of dropping it, among them is Redwood City.
+Another trend seems to be the growing use of right turn cameras or those intersections that monitor if you make a "California Stop".
 A California stop is also referred to as a rolling right turn.

 Related articles: